-Ruskin Mill College offers a range of therapies which students can access either on an individual basis or in small groups.
-Therapies include Speech and Language, Counselling, Eurythmy, Art and Health, Occupational Therapy, Physiotherapy, Psychology, and Music Therapy.
+Ruskin Mill College College can provide a range of therapies to meet student need.
+Students can access therapy sessions either on an individual basis or in small groups depending on their requirements.
+Therapies that are available include Speech and Language, Counselling, Eurythmy, Art and Health, Occupational Therapy, Physiotherapy, Psychology, and Music Therapy.
 Therapists and counsellors work closely with teaching, residential and support staff to ensure a holistic and integrated approach to meeting students’ individual needs.

 Through Practical Skills Therapeutic Education, students develop their self confidence and self awareness.
 As they develop these skills and engage in meaningful work in the land and craft, students also develop employability skills and increase their capacity for self generated conscious action.
 The work experience and transition programmes at Ruskin Mill College help students to find their role in the local community either through working in one of the on site social enterprises, including the café and shop or with a local community business.